aosabook/500lines/template-engine/chapter.md

     return ''.join(result)
 ```

-This Python code looks unusual, because we've chosen some shortcuts that
-produce slightly faster code.
-Each template is converted into a
-`render_function` function that takes a dictionary of data called the context.
+Each template is converted into a `render_function` function that takes a
-The body of the function starts by unpacking the data
+dictionary of data called the context.
+The body of the function starts by
-from the context into local names, because they are faster for repeated use.
+unpacking the data from the context into local names, because they are faster
-We use locals with a `c_` prefix so that we can use other local names without
+for repeated use.
+We use locals with a `c_` prefix so that we can use other
-fear of collisions.
+local names without fear of collisions.

 The result of the template will be a string, but the fastest way to build a
 string from parts is to create a list of strings, and join them together at the